 In some cases, feces may appear black in color and vomit may look like used coffee grounds.
 These symptoms can indicate internal bleeding.
 Call your doctor right away if you experience either of these symptoms.

 There are several tests your doctor can use to diagnose gastritis and duodenitis.
-H. pylori can be detected through blood, stool, or breath tests.
+H. pylori can often be detected through blood, stool, or breath tests.
 For a breath test, you will be instructed to drink a clear, tasteless liquid and then breathe into a bag.
-This will help your doctor detect any extra carbon dioxide gas in your breath if you are infected with H. pylori.
+This will help your doctor detect any extra carbon dioxide gas in your breath if you’re infected with H. pylori.

 Your doctor may also perform an upper endoscopy with biopsy.
-During this procedure, a small camera attached to a long, thin, flexible tube (an endoscope) is moved down the throat to look into the stomach or small intestine.
-This test will allow your doctor check for inflammation, bleeding, and any abnormally appearing tissue.
-Your doctor may take a few small tissue samples for further testing if any inflammation can’t be detected visually.
+During this procedure, a small camera attached to a long, thin, flexible tube (an endoscope) is moved down the throat to look into the stomach and small intestine.
+This test will allow your doctor to check for inflammation, bleeding, and any abnormally appearing tissue.
+Your doctor may take a few small tissue samples for further testing to assist in the diagnosis.

 If H. pylori is the cause, these infections are treated with antibiotics.
 Your doctor may recommend a combination of drugs to kill the infection, and most people will need to take antibiotics for two weeks or longer.

-Proton pump inhibitors (drugs that block cells that produce acid) are also used to treat these conditions.
+Proton pump inhibitors (drugs that block cells that produce acid) are most often needed to treat these conditions.
 They may also need to be taken long term.
 Some of these include:

 For temporary relief of your symptoms, your doctor may suggest antacids to neutralize stomach acid and relieve pain.
-These are over-the-counter and don’t need to be prescribed.
+These are over-the-counter medications and don’t need to be prescribed.
 Antacid options include:

-Make an appointment with your doctor if your symptoms don’t go away with treatment.
+Make an appointment with your doctor if your symptoms don’t go away within two weeks of treatment.
 Call your doctor immediately if:

 Untreated cases of gastritis and duodenitis can become chronic.
 This can lead to stomach ulcers and stomach bleeding.
-In rare cases, extensive thinning of the stomach lining can change the cells over time and increase your risk of developing stomach cancer.
+In some cases, chronic inflammation of the stomach lining can change the cells over time and increase your risk of developing stomach cancer.

-Talk to your doctor if your gastritis or duodenitis isn’t clearing up so you can determine the cause and make sure you get the treatment you need.
+Talk to your doctor if your gastritis or duodenitis symptoms occur more than twice a week, so that the cause can be determined and you can get the treatment you need.